-- Travel and accommodation expenses incurred for business travel at the employer's behest. - Necessary commuting fares within the Netherlands. b. - Expenses incurred for time- and location-independent work, including expenses incurred c. for the use of telecommunications devices. - d.
-Expenses of a meals enjoyed in overtime at the employer's behest. - e.
-Expenses of relocations to and from other countries. - Expenses related to the printing of a dissertation. f. - Other expenses considered necessary by the employer. q.
+- Travel and accommodation expenses incurred for business travel at the employer's a. behest. - Necessary commuting fares within the Netherlands. b. - Expenses incurred for time- and location-independent work, including expenses incurred c. for the use of telecommunications devices. - Expenses of a meals enjoyed in overtime at the employer's behest. d. - Expenses of relocations to and from other countries. e. - Expenses related to the printing of a dissertation. f. - Other expenses considered necessary by the employer. g.